sushil2601/javaScript_practise/REACT.md

 Q. peventDefault().
 Ans :-
-    event.preventDefault() is a method provided by the browser's event system.
-It is used to prevent the default action that belongs to the event from happening.
+    .event.preventDefault() is a method that stops the default behavior of an event from happening.

-    .By default, a form submits and reloads the page.It stop the reloading.
+    .Forms: Prevent form from submitting and reloading the page.
-    .Clicking an <a> tag navigates to another page.
-You can prevent it:
+    .Links: Prevent <a> tags from navigating to another page.

 Q. What are event handler?
 Ans :-
-    An event handler in React is a function that’s called when a user interacts with a component — like clicking a button, typing in an input, submitting a form, etc.
+    .An event handler is a function that runs when a user interacts with a React component — like clicking, typing, or submitting a form.

+    .How It Works:
+        .React uses its own system called SyntheticEvent.
-    React wraps the browser’s native events in its own SyntheticEvent system for better performance and cross-browser compatibility.
+        .This wraps native browser events for better performance and cross-browser consistency.

-        Event	                                                Description
-        onClick	                                                Fired when an element is clicked onChange	                                            Fired when input value changes
-        onSubmit	                                            Fired when a form is submitted onMouseEnter	                                        Fired when mouse enters element
-        onKeyDown	                                            Fired when a key is pressed onFocus	                                                Fired when input gets focus
-        onBlur	                                                Fired when input loses focus

-    SyntheticEvent in React
-        All events in React are instances of SyntheticEvent, which:
+        .onClick, onChange, onSubmit, onMouseEnter, onKeyDown, onFocus, onBlur

-                Wrap native browser events
+    .React wraps native events in a SyntheticEvent object.

-                Work consistently across browsers
+        .Works the same across browsers

-                Include common properties: type, target, currentTarget, preventDefault(), stopPropagation()

-Q. What is a Synthetic Event?
-Ans:-
-    In React, a SyntheticEvent is a cross-browser wrapper around the browser’s native event (like click, change, submit, etc.).

-    React creates a synthetic version of the native event so it works consistently across all browsers.
+        .Provides useful methods like:
+            .event.preventDefault()
+            .event.stopPropagation()

+        .Has useful properties like:- type, target, currentTarget

 Q. stopPropagation.
 Ans :-